 Bowling Green, Ohio

 The Wood County Amateur Radio Club maintains open repeaters that use the club's call sign - K8TIH.
 All of our repeaters are open to all properly licensed Amateur Radio operators.
 We ask those who make use of our repeaters to consider supporting the club by becoming a member.
+Our nets can be found on Meeting & Events.

 147.180 & 444.475 Repeater